N02870941/mazes/docs/README.md

 just indicates that two vertices are one pixel away from each other (adjacent).
 We do not need to make it directed because from pixels have uniform size, thus a uniform distance if they are adjacent.

+It is worth noting for the JavaScript particular implementation, we will have a tad of redundancy where each cell in the grid has information regarding all 4 adjacent vertices.
+This causes overlap in that for a vertex `u` that is to the left of vertex `v`, `u`'s `right` vertex is the same as `v`'s `left` vertex pointer.
+This can be optimized if an abstract "`Graph`" object were created in memory.
+But, for the scope of this problem, is unnecessary.

 # Maze generating
 Generating a maze requires a modified depth-first search of the graph.
 A depth-first